nishantjr/college-notes/src/cmn112-oral-and-written-comn/unit-2-survey-rhet-anal-speech/rhetorical-analysis.md

 you can take the education sector and put more labor in there.
 Yes, some of it will go to, ‘Hey, we’ll be richer and people will buy more things.’
 But the inequity-solving part, absolutely government’s got a big role to play there."
-(Ernst, D. 2017).
+(Ernst, 2017).

-I will explain alternate solutions such as wage subsidies (Pethokoukis, J., 2015) and universal basic income (Sodha, S., 2017.), essentially a stipend given to all citizens in order to reduce inequity and allow them to train themselves in new skills.
+I will explain alternate solutions such as wage subsidies (Pethokoukis, 2015) and universal basic income (Sodha, 2017.), essentially a stipend given to all citizens in order to reduce inequity and allow them to train themselves in new skills.
 A wage subsidy is a type of welfare -- adding dollars-per-hour to the worker’s wage out of tax payer money.
 According to James Pethokoukis of American Enterprise Institute, "wage supports thus offer a unique opportunity to break America’s negative cycle of poverty, family and community breakdown".
 Another idea is to redistribute the profits of automation more evenly.
 This could be implemented as "sovereign-wealth fund", where the government makes investments in stocks and real-estate and distributes the profits to the public.
 According to Sodha of the Guardian, in 2016/17 Finland carried out an experiment of a similar concept -- Universal Basic Income.
 The government would pay unemployed people between the age of 25 and 58 a "basic income" of 560 Euros every month.
 This replaced unemployment benefit, but would be payed regardless of whether the person is employed.
-(Sodha, S., 2017) This is an important part of my essay.
+(Sodha, 2017).
+This is an important part of my essay.
 I will explain that besides the obvious empathic motivations for keeping most of the population employed, businesses also have selfish reasons to make sure that humans are employed -- robots do not spend money and neither do unemployed humans.It's in the best interest of businesses themselves to make sure that humans are employed and have money to spend and promote growth in the market.
 It is intended to assuage the fears of the audience that the unemployment cause by automation is inevitable, and so meet the "satisfaction" component of Monroe's Motivated Sequence.

 During the transition between the "need" component and the "satisfaction" component, I will spend some time explaining why automation is inevitable.
 I will use sources such as the documentary "Humans need not apply", and the fears that industry and science leaders like Stephen Hawking, Elon Musk and Bill Gates are worried about the changes that artificial intelligence will cause and how it will be a paradigm shift of greater magnitude that the industrial revolution.
 This section, too, is important since the audience doesn't seem convinced that automation can do a lot of tasks (large portions aren't comfortable with self driving cars, feel that self-driving truck won't be as inefficient).

 The fact of the matter is that automation is inevitable.
 History has shown that when large economic forces have a stake, they tend to win.
 Implementing this tax